 See a full listing of the ministers who have served Epworth during it’s 122 years by clicking Ministers of Epworth Methodist Church.

-For more information, please contact: firstname.lastname@example.org Subject line: Bruce Greene
+For more information, please email: firstname.lastname@example.org Subject line: Attn of Bruce Greene